Eng0AI/denuvo-slides-template/slides.md

 # <span class="text-color-lime">Import Integrity</span>

-- Allocate trampoline at fixed memory location
+- Allocate trampoline at fixed memory location (for each import)
 - Jump to original import

+→ All import addresses are always the same

 <br>
 <div class="flex mt-6 text-shadow-xl relative"